 Note: If you create an excluded view subtree, create a corresponding included entry with the same view name to allow subtrees outside of the excluded subtree to be included.
 For example, to create a view that excludes the subtree 1.3.6.1.4, create an excluded entry with the OID 1.3.6.1.4.
 Then, create an included entry with OID .1 with the same view name.

-Figure 40 - SNMPv3 Views Configuration
+Figure 25: SNMPv3 Views

-The following table describes the fields you can configure on the SNMPv3 Views page.
+Table 35 on page 78 describes the fields you can configure on the SNMPv3 Views page.